 · Sales growth: by tailoring content and the shopping experience to the target audience, a company will see their sales grow in the new region or country.

-If you’d like to take your products and services to a Middle Eastern audience, then you’ll need to ensure all content and media are localized to the targeted audience.
+If you’d like to take your products and services to a global audience, then you’ll need to ensure all content and media are localized to the targeted audience.
 Otherwise, you run the risk of creating inappropriate content, resulting in lost sales and a bad name for the company.

 Tips for Marketing Localization